Creating a Standard Dedicated Resource Pool

 Job Type

-Choose DevEnviron, Training Job, or Inference Service as needed.
+Choose DevEnviron, Training Jobs, and Inference Service as needed.

-- For cluster specifications, retain the default settings or customize the specifications.
+- Cluster Specifications: Select Default or Custom.
 When customizing the specifications, you can set the cluster scale and enable HA for controller nodes.

 - Configure the cluster scale based on the service scenario.
 The scale refers to the maximum number of instances that can be managed by a resource pool.